cespin/polarbears/README.md

 ##### Why?

-Because of usage patterns like lunch time where peaks of traffic are expected.
+Because of usage patterns like lunchtime where peaks of traffic are expected.

 ## Modularity